MRes in Computer Science

 The MRes in an advanced postgraduate programme offering a supervised research project, a module on research methods in Computer Science and Information Systems, as well as 3 other taught modules focusing on the following areas:

 - Information Management

 - Advanced Computing Techniques

-In addition to a module on Research Methods in Computer Science and Information Systems (RM), students select 3 other specialist modules relevant to their research interests from the Summary list below - described in detail in the Programme Handbook.
+In addition to a module on Research Methods, students select 3 other specialist modules relevant to their research interests.

 Note that not all of the may be offered.
-Note also that, in any one year, some modules are offered either only during the day or only in the evening - see the timetable in the Programme Handbook.
+Note also that, in any one year, some modules are offered either only during the day or only in the evening.

 Full-time students undertake a one-year supervised research project, together with the research methods module and 3 specialist modules.
 Part-time students undertake the research project, research methods module and 3 specialist modules over two years.
 Students should select modules appropriate to their chosen research area: such selections are subject to approval by the Programme Director.